Classical element: Hinduism

 They further suggest that all of creation, including the human body, is made of these five essential elements and that upon death, the human body dissolves into these five elements of nature, thereby balancing the cycle of nature.

 The five elements are associated with the five senses, and act as the gross medium for the experience of sensations.
 The basest element, earth, created using all the other elements, can be perceived by all five senses — (i) hearing, (ii) touch, (iii) sight, (iv) taste, and (v) smell.
-The next higher element, water, has no odor but can be heard, felt, seen and tasted.
+The next higher element, water, has no odour but can be heard, felt, seen and tasted.
 Next comes fire, which can be heard, felt and seen.
 Air can be heard and felt.
 "Akasha" (aether) is beyond the senses of smell, taste, sight, and touch; it being accessible to the sense of hearing alone.

 Buddhism

+Buddhism has had a variety of thought about the five elements and their existence and relevance, some of which continue to this day.

 In the Pali literature, the mahabhuta ("great elements") or catudhatu ("four elements") are earth, water, fire and air.
 In early Buddhism, the four elements are a basis for understanding suffering and for liberating oneself from suffering.
-The earliest Buddhist texts explain that the four primary material elements are solidity, fluidity, temperature, and mobility, characterized as earth, water, fire, and air, respectively.
+The earliest Buddhist texts explain that the four primary material elements are solidity, fluidity, temperature, and mobility, characterised as earth, water, fire, and air, respectively.

 The Buddha's teaching regarding the four elements is to be understood as the base of all observation of real sensations rather than as a philosophy.
 The four properties are cohesion (water), solidity or inertia (earth), expansion or vibration (air) and heat or energy content (fire).
-He promulgated a categorization of mind and matter as composed of eight types of "kalapas" of which the four elements are primary and a secondary group of four are colour, smell, taste, and nutriment which are derivative from the four primaries.
+He promulgated a categorisation of mind and matter as composed of eight types of "kalapas" of which the four elements are primary and a secondary group of four are colour, smell, taste, and nutriment which are derivative from the four primaries.

-Thanissaro Bhikkhu (1997) renders an extract of Shakyamuni Buddha’s from Pali into English thus:
+Thanissaro Bhikkhu (1997) renders an extract of Shakyamuni Buddha's from Pali into English thus: